GlacialDrift/live-regex-replace/README.md

 in the plugin settings.
 Optionally, the replacement text can contain contents of the matched text using regular expression matching.

+### Plugin History & Purpose

-This plugin was originally developed to replace `WC:########` with a hyperlink to Windchill webpages for personal use.
-The plugin was then expanded to be of use to all Boston Scientific employees that use Windchill for ease of note-taking.
+This plugin was originally developed explicitly to replace `WC:########` with a hyperlink to Windchill webpages for personal use.
+The plugin was shared so that it could be of use to all Boston Scientific employees that use Windchill for ease of note-taking.
 The plugin was then modified to provide users with customizable regular expression patterns and replacements.
+Most recently, the ability to have multiple regular expression detection patterns has been added.

 ## License